cykod/Stormy/README.md

 Dammit, I should have - you're right.
 Oh well.

-No really, I just wanted to write some code in a file and have a server serve that code up.
-Minimal routes or setup.
+No really, I just wanted to write some code in a file and have a server serve that code up. routes or setup.

 ## How to use